HansOersted/tiltrotor_simulator/README.md

 A tiltrotor simulator (Ryll's model) with 8 inputs based on Simulink

-Please cite the following references for the publications:
+Please cite the following references for your publication if using this simulator:

 Shen, Z. and Tsuchiya, T., 2022.
 Gait analysis for a tiltrotor The dynamic invertible gait.
 Robotics, 11(2), p.33.